ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ```

-Default configuration, just exclude from the monitoring several mount points and file types (`extraArgs`) and creates the corresponding ServiceMonitor object to start scrapping metrics from this exporter.
+Default configuration just excludes from the monitoring several mount points and file types (`extraArgs`) and it creates the corresponding ServiceMonitor object to start scrapping metrics from this exporter.

-Prometheus-node-exporter's metrics are exposed in TCP port 9100 (`/metrics` endpoint) of each of daemonset PODs.
+Prometheus-node-exporter's metrics are exposed in TCP port 9100 (`/metrics` endpoint) of each  daemonset PODs.

 ### Kube State Metrics

-[Prometheus Kube State Metrics helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-state-metrics) is deployed as a dependency of the kube-prometheus-stack helm chart.
+[Prometheus Kube State Metrics helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-state-metrics) is deployed as a subchart of the kube-prometheus-stack helm chart.

 This chart deploys [kube-state-metrics agent](https://github.com/kubernetes/kube-state-metrics). kube-state-metrics (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.

-Kube-prometheus-stack helm chart `kube-state-metrics` value is used to pass the configuration to kube-state-metrics's chart.
+Kube-prometheus-stack's helm chart `kube-state-metrics` value is used to pass the configuration to kube-state-metrics's chart.

-Kube-state-metrics' metrics are exposed in TCP port 8080 (`/metrics` endpoint)
+Kube-state-metrics' metrics are exposed in TCP port 8080 (`/metrics` endpoint).

-## Monitoring K3S components and Services
+## K3S and Cluster Services Monitoring

-In this section, it is detailed the procedures to activate Prometheus monitoring for K3S components and each of the services.
+In this section, it is detailed the procedures to activate Prometheus monitoring for K3S components and each of the kubernetes services deployed.

-The procedure includes the needed services/endpoints that need to be activated, the `ServiceMonitor`/`PodMonitor`/`Probe` objects that need to be created to configure Prometheus' service discovery, and the dashboards in json format that need to be imported in Grafana to visualize the metrics of each service.
+The procedure includes the services/endpoints that need to be created, the `ServiceMonitor`/`PodMonitor`/`Probe` objects that need to be created to configure Prometheus' service discovery, and the dashboards, in json format, that need to be imported in Grafana to visualize the metrics of each service.

 {{site.data.alerts.note}}